Radio books for program directors, creative directors, radio personalities and music directors (photo: Thomas Giger)

 Strategies & Practices

-An introduction to different techniques and strategies used in the programming industry.
-The book covers how content is selected, programmed, promoted and evaluated – while considering technology, financing, regulations, policies and marketing aspects.
-It highlights trends, such as the media concentration, cluster selling of content, and impact of digitalization.
-Media Programming offers a glossary of media terminology.
-Read this book
+An introduction to techniques & strategies for programming media, this book covers how content is selected, programmed, promoted and evaluated while considering technology, financing, regulations, policies and marketing.
+It highlights trends such as media concentration, cluster-wide sold content, and the impact of digital.
+Media Programming comes with a glossary of often-used media jargon.
+Read this radio book

 Modern Radio Production